rocketspops/HTML-CSS-Challenge/README.md

 You have 1 hour to re-create this header from a fictional website.
 A basic project structure has already been created for you, but please feel free to modify it as you see fit.
 Questions are  both encouraged and welcomed.

+# Instructions

+To run this test locally navigate to the project directory and execute:

+    $ python -m SimpleHTTPServer

 # Considerations

 1. __Engagement:__